Gale Academic OneFile provides millions of articles from over 17,000 scholarly journals and other authoritative sources.

 Access to 2448 Sanborn historical maps from 1867-1970, which chart the growth and development of 573 California towns and cities.

-The SDPL Digital Archive allows you to explore unusual and rare materials in the San Diego Public Library's collections.
+The SDPL Digital Collections allows you to explore unusual and rare materials in the San Diego Public Library's Special Collections.

 Explore local history with our new full-color digital archive of the San Diego Union Tribune!
 This archive covers January 1, 2019 and will grow going forward (there is a 90 day embargo from publication date).
 Archival issues prior to 2019 are available on microfilm.